smartmobilefactory/SMF-Fastlane-Commons/commons/ios/smf_upload_with_sparkle/README.md

     target_directory: <directory where to store the appcast>    # Optional see section "Sparkle Package Creator" )
 ```
+### Sparkle Package Creator
+This lane is also used by the sparkle package creator tool.
+Therefore the upload url and user are set to nil to prevent the lane from uploading.
+A custom source path for the app's dmg is given.
+The appcast, html etc is then created at the given target directory.

 ### Custom Sparkle Credentials for MacOS-Apps